 Shared Credit Cards

-Partners who blend their financial lives often share a credit card account as a way to track expenses and build or maintain their individual creditworthiness.
+You can share a card primarily through two methods: joint credit cards and authorized users.
+Partners who blend their financial lives often share a credit card account to track expenses and build or maintain their creditworthiness.
 Although applying for a joint credit card or adding your partner as an authorized user to an existing account can simplify how you manage your money, it's not right for every couple.

 If you're considering sharing a credit card with your partner, here are a few things to consider.